 Etsy is an online shop that allows people to sell anything through a safe and secure marketplace, and if you have something that you want to share with the world, then Etsy is the place to do it.

-If you are starting a side hustle on Etsy, then this article is the beginner’s guide that will help you get your storefront off the ground and into the stratosphere to bring you in some good money.
+If you are starting an Etsy side hustle, this article is the beginner’s guide that will help you get your storefront off the ground and into the stratosphere to bring in some good money.
+So whether you want to start an ePrintables business on Etsy or create your own product, this is a good place to start.

 What Is Etsy?

-Etsy is a global marketplace that allows creatives to showcase all of their creative goods through a good marketplace.
+Etsy is a global marketplace that allows creatives to showcase their creative goods through a good marketplace.

 You can see various items that showcase personal treasures from the people who made them.

-Etsy doesn’t have a lot of commercial items that you can buy from other places.
+Etsy doesn’t have many commercial items you can buy from other places.
 Instead, these are people and people’s treasures that they are sharing with you.

-Hobbyists share their work and build their portfolio on Etsy too, and it really is amazing to see what people are capable of creating when they feel like it.
+Hobbyists share their work and build their portfolio on Etsy too, and it is amazing to see what people can create when they feel like it.

 If you want unique items that will be treasured purchases for your home, then Etsy is the place to go.